What to Bring

 Toiletries

 Although you will have fewer products to choose from in Australia, you may discover products you actually prefer over your favorite US brands.
 We suggest that you bring a small supply of travel-sized toiletries for your first few days and then replenish these items on site.
-That said, cosmetics are much more expensive in Australia so students may wish to bring a supply of these items along with them.
+That said, cosmetics can be more expensive in Australia so students may wish to bring a supply of these items along with them.

 Laptops & School Supplies

-We recommend bringing a personal laptop for school work if you have one.
+We recommend bringing a personal laptop for schoolwork if you have one.
 Occasionally students participating in an internship program are asked to work off of their own devices.
 You should also consider backing up your files before your depart.

 The BUSAC Library has computers and printers for student use.
 Students who wish to use these facilities should bring their own USB sticks.

-You may want to bring folders, a pen, and one or two notebooks for your initial class and internship meetings.
+You may want to bring folders, a pen, and one or two notebooks for your initial classes and internship meetings.
 Additional school supplies can be purchased at nearby stores such as Woolworths and K-Mart.

 Mobile Phone

 You will be required to have a local Australian phone number throughout your time in Sydney.
 This is essential for internships, emergencies and ease of use (making local friends!).
 Upon arrival, affordable contract-free pre-paid phone plans, mobile phone options, and sim cards will be available for you to purchase.
 If you are planning to bring a phone from home, this phone must have a sim card slot (or eSIM) and be unlocked (meaning it can be used with any network carrier) in order to use it with an Australian service provider.
 If your current phone is not unlocked, consider bringing an older out of contract mobile with you to Sydney.
-Please do not purchase an international plan through a US service provider.
-As you will be required to have a local Australian number, you should consider putting your American phone contract on hold while you are away.

 Please do not purchase an international plan through a US service provider because you will need a local Australian phone number.
 For more information, visit www.bu.edu/sydney/essentials/mobile-phones/